 Transitioning to a big bed

-When your little human is ready for their first big bed they may need some time to adjust to sleeping underneath sheets.
-To keep them warm we suggest trying our Sleep Onesie.
-Available in 2.5, this padded & zipped onesie is ideal for keeping your wriggly toddler warm and comfortable while they dream the night away.
+When your little human is ready for their first big bed, they may need some time to adjust to sleeping underneath sheets.
+To keep them warm, we suggest trying our Sleep Onesie.
+Available in 1.0, 2.5 and 3.5 TOG, this padded and zipped onesie is ideal for keeping your wriggly toddler warm and comfortable while they dream the night away.

 Whilst you don’t need to use blankets when wearing the Sleep Onesie, you may consider using a sheet, while they learn to pull the sheet up.
 Once they’ve gotten used to pulling sheets up, they can transition to blankets and pajamas as needed for the temperature in their room (no sooner than 3 years old).

-When removing the sides from a crib or transitioning to a toddler bed or big bed, you may choose to start with a mattress on the floor or consider a safety rail to prevent falls out of bed in the night.
-Safety Rails must have no spaces between bars or panels bigger than 95mm to prevent a young child from becoming trapped.
+When removing the sides from a crib or transitioning to a toddler bed or big bed, you may choose to start with a mattress on the floor, or consider a safety rail to prevent falls out of bed in the night.
+Safety Rails must have no spaces between bars or panels bigger than 3.7" to prevent a young child from becoming trapped.

-Introducing a flat, small pillow into the bed (no sooner than 2 years old according to Australia's Red Nose guidelines) can help your child to learn to keep their body in one place in a big bed.
+Introducing a flat, small pillow into the bed (no sooner than 2 years old according to CDC guidelines) can help your child to learn to keep their body in one place in a big bed.